-Here is a list of arenas that we are aware of in the Philadelphia area that are not currently in the RinkAtlas directory because we have not completed research on them.
+Here is a list of arenas that we are aware of in Northern and Central New Jersey that are not currently in the RinkAtlas directory because we have not completed research on them.
 The list is in alphabetical order, and any information we have about the arena is listed below its name:

 Tom Granelli said, “Have you done research on the West New York rink I believe it was called a Ice Pavilion?
 About 150 x 76 if I remember.
 Run by Frank Traverso before he ran BMIA, We practised there for years too.
 Neat place.”

 Frank Dimarco found a photo of a 1951 letter from Bill Mackenzie at Rutgers Sports Information documenting the existence of a seasonal ice rink at the Monte Carlo Pool in Asbury Park, New Jersey.